 APR is calculated from the following:

-- Your interest rate: the amount of money you owe for borrowing the loan principal.
+- Interest rate: The amount of money you owe for borrowing the loan principal.

-- Other finance charges: these might include pre-payment charges and other less common fees.
+- Other finance charges: These might include prepaid finance charges or points and other less common fees.

 - Credit score

 - Loan term

 In addition to the APR, you’ll need to consider what you can and cannot afford, what value you’ll get out of the loan and what you value in a lender.